Extending Discrete Geometric Singular Perturbation Theory to Non-Hyperbolic Points

 The practical advantage of Theorem \ref{thm:reduced_map} over Theorem \ref{thm:nh_approximation} is that preliminary transformations are not necessary (there is no need to identify the transformations $\psi_l$ appearing in Theorem \ref{thm:nh_approximation}), and that the approximating vector field is known; it is precisely the reduced vector field \eqref{eq:reduced_vf}.
 It is also worthy to note that Theorem \ref{thm:reduced_map} still applies if the original map \eqref{eq:general_maps} is orientation-reversing, or even non-invertible (Assumption \ref{ass:invertibility} is not necessary).
 This is a simple consequence of the fact that the dynamics on the slow manifold $\widetilde S_{\eps}$ itself is orientation-preserving and invertible, even if \eqref{eq:general_maps} is not invertible on a neighbourhood in about $z \in S_{\textrm{nh}}$ in $\R^n$ (we refer back to Remark \ref{rem:invertibility}).

+\begin{remark} Theorem \ref{thm:reduced_map} and its proof in Appendix \ref{app:reduced_map} can also be formulated using Lie Algebras.
+In this context, the aim is to show that there exists a formal vector field $V$ such that $\mathcal G = \exp(V)$.
+Since $\mathcal G$ is known, the vector field $V$ can be formally determined using the matrix logarithm expansion

+Theorem \ref{thm:reduced_map} shows that this vector field exists and that $j^l V = j^l(\Pi_{\mathcal N}^{S_{\textup{nh}}} G)$ for each $l = 1, \ldots, r$.
+We refer to \cite[Sec.~6]{Gramchev2005} and in particular the formulation and proof of Proposition 6.1 therein for an example of this approach in the context of a Takens embedding theorem similar to the one Corollary \ref{cor:Takens}, Appendix \ref{app:Takens_embedding_theorem}. \end{remark}

 \begin{remark} The $O(\eps^2)$ term in the second equation in \eqref{eq:approximation} is calculated explicitly in the proof of Theorem \ref{thm:reduced_map}, and given by equation \eqref{eq:eps2_correction}.